Neighborhood Opportunity Grants

 ⇒ We are here to help!
 Please email us at sharon@healthylakewoodfoundation.org for assistance or to set up a meeting time to discuss your application.

 ⇒ Be prepared to start the approved project/program in a timely manner to ensure completion within 12 months of the approval date.
-Projects should be completed by December 15, 2024.

 ⇒ Be prepared to provide updates on the project to HLF staff and board members.